 I was with Rylie when the world tried to gobble up a naïve Pollyanna.
-We lived through her horrible college experience and crushing demoralization.
-Rylie and I have been together for years and I’ve written the end twice with her.
+I lived with her through her horrible college experience and crushing demoralization.
+I’ve written her end twice.

 When she discovered a broken and abused kindred spirit in Eskador, I stood at her side, guiding her through the gut wrenching pain of a nearly destroyed creature.
-Together, we brought him back to life through hours in the round pen, questioning the methods, learning to trust, listening to the Creator.
-The steps of healing left us with the question “is anyone ever totally healed and whole?” and if they couldn’t be, might they have a good life anyway?
+Together, we brought him back to life through hours in the round pen, questioning the methods, learning to trust, and listening.
+The steps of healing left us with the question “is anyone ever totally healed and whole?”
+And if they couldn’t be, might they have a good life anyway?
 Strength grew out of necessity.

 I was there when a cowboy forced her out of the round pen, ripping kindred spirits apart, threatening everything Rylie had built, convincing her that all men were the same.
 Stirring up horrors she’d tried to bury.

-Later she chose God’s healing, made decisions, and could accept imperfection because I stood with her unwavering.
+Later she chose healing, made decisions, and could accept imperfection because I stood with her unwavering.

-Jason was in High School discovering how charisma and wealth influenced his world when we first met.
+Jason was in high school discovering how charisma and wealth influenced his world when we first met.
 By college the jock grew into a magnificent party boy, crude and wasted, treating the world as if it was lucky to be part of his life.
 Shame and shock burned deep when the Captain jerked him away from his debauchery.
-We went to Afghanistan together and learned hard lessons of humanity and reality, coming face to face with God, shedding our sins like stripping off our clothing.
+We went to Afghanistan together and learned hard lessons of humanity and reality, coming face to face with evil, shedding our childhood like stripping off clothing.

-Back in the States Jason had peace in working with what he’d been given, content with himself and willing to let life unfold at God’s pace.
-His life was good again only this time he listened to the Father.
-Shame faded into the past but it kept a hook in Jason.
+Back in the States Jason had peace in working with what he’d been given, content with himself.
+His life was good again.
+Shame faded into the past but kept a hook in Jason.

 Rylie up-ended his world and Jason’s new education began when he almost destroyed them before they got started.
 Trying to win his heart’s desire required everything he had, and it still wasn’t enough.
-He had to break and find strength in following the Lord’s way no matter what it cost.
+He had to break and find strength no matter what it cost.

 Then they left.
 After everything we’d gone through, they’d finally reached the sweet times and bonded.
 And forgot me.
 Without saying goodby they stepped into happily ever after and were gone, gifting me the thrill of completion.
 Leaving me—alone.